Emory-HITI/Niffler/modules/cold-extraction/README.md

 * Please include a header for the csv, such as "EMPI,Accession", as otherwise the first line will be ignored.

-* Usual fields that Niffler supports by default: EMPI, AccessionNumber, AccessionNumber and EMPI, EMPI and a date (indicate whether StudyDate or AcquisitionDate).
+* Usual fields that Niffler supports by default: EMPI, EMPI and AccessionNumber, and AccessionNumber.
+  The "any" and "any_any" modes also support any query based on one or two DICOM header attributes as well.

 The format examples:
 ```
 [1]
+EMPI
+AAAAA
+AAAAA
+AAAAA

+[2]
 EMPI,Accession
 AAAAA,BBBBBYYBBBBB
 AAAAA,BBBBBYYBBBBB
 AAAAA,BBBBBYYBBBBB

-[2]
-EMPI, Study Date
-AAAAA,20180723
-AAAAA,20180724
-AAAAA,20180725

-Make sure the accession's year is in the YY format.
+* Make sure the accession's year is in the YY format.

 [3]
 Accession